ByteOfWaffle/Host_phonecatalogue_on_raspberry_pi/readme.md

 # 📟 Control your Pi with from pc with SSH

 ## Step 1 - Check if SSH is enabled
-Open your windows search meny and look up: optional features and press that
+Open your windows search meny and look up: optional features and press that.

 ![alt text](image-21.png)